FilipposDe/workflows-shopify-app/README.md

 ### Differences from Shopify's default app

+-   Proper monorepo structure, using workspaces and a single node_modules folder
 -   Auth routes are not middleware, they are part of the app's routes.
 -   The app is embedded with both offline and online tokens, and meant for one shop only